 Sony also improved its already superb noise-cancelling tech, with an Adaptive Sound Control feature that can automatically detect your environment before dialling in the perfect ANC settings accordingly.
 It works wonders on eliminating distracting background noises, and shines particularly when it comes to higher frequencies.

 As if forging the best on-ear wireless headphones wasn’t enough, Sony has also nailed it in the wireless earbud department.
-The successors to the chart-toppipng WF-1000XM3, the upgraded WF-1000XM4 buds will bless your ears with punchy, detailed sound.
+The successors to the chart-toppipng WF-1000XM4, the upgraded WF-1000XM5 buds will bless your ears with punchy, detailed sound.

-Beyond their covetable audio chops, these beautifully designed buds also house some of the best noise-cancelling performance around.
+Beyond their covetable audio chops, these beautifully designed and smaller-than-ever buds also house some of the best noise-cancelling performance around.
 Their touch-sensitive controls are easy to use too, and can be tweaked to your liking (along with the ANC and EQ settings), in Sony’s feature-packed app.
+Add in some great battery life and these are a true sonic treat.

 Sony LinkBuds S